How Do I Measure The ROI Of My Webinars: The 7-Metric Framework That Proves Marketing Impact

 Calculate revenue closed within 6-12 months post-webinar

 Industry Benchmarks: 20% to 40% of webinar attendees enter the sales pipeline as qualified leads, with typical conversion rates from lead to customer at 2%-5%.
+For more insights, see why your webinars look amateur (and it’s costing you leads).

 Pro Tip: Use different attribution windows for different webinar types.
 Product demos might show results within 30 days, whilst thought leadership webinars may take 6+ months to generate revenue.